 Worker and drone bees stop getting the jelly by the third day of life, but the queen bee larvae get it throughout the larval period.
 Any virgin queen that doesn't get a consistent diet of only royal jelly will turn out to be an average worker bee.
 Speaking of which, the average worker bee makes about 1/12th of a teaspoon of precious honey throughout her entire life.

 Honey bee eggs hatch within three days and then develop into larvae that we call grubs.
 When fully grown, the grubs transform into pupae.
-Queens become adults in 16 days; workers take about 21 days, and drones 24 days.
+Queens become adults in 16 days, workers take about 21 days, and drones take 24 days.

 Adults usually live for 2-4 weeks in the summer, but if they survive the winter, they stay alive for up to 11 months.
 Drones survive for 4-8 weeks in the summer months and don't live through the winter.
 They usually die soon after mating.
 Queens live 2-3 years, but some stay alive for as many as five years.

 17. Queen bees mate once in a lifetime

 When the weather is mild, drones exit the hive to assemble in nearby areas.
 Virgin queens fly through the drone assembly areas and release pheromones that attract them.
 Drones attempt to mate with the queen during the bee's flight, and each one that succeeds drops off and dies in a few hours or days.